bluepylons/USB-C-3-way-splitter/README.md

 Work in progress.
 As of May 4th, 2024, The second revision has been prototyped, and the splitter functionality works.
 It needs some thermal verifiaction to ensure that temperatures on the SiP32509 high-side switch are acceptable when the full 3A are being drawn.

 This is a splitter board (for making a cable splitter) for turning a 5V 3A-cabale USB-C power source to 3 5V 1A USB sources.
 This is for using a single-port USB PD charger to charge multiple 5V USB-C devices at once.
-Files are done in KiCAD.
+Files are done in KiCAD 8, and manufacturing files for JLCPCB are provided.

 With the widespread prevalance of USB-C, I can now travel with a single compact 45W USB-C charger and  cable, and charge all my devices (phone, laptop, camera, flashlight, power bank, headphones, etc.).
 However, having a single cable and single charger is often limiting when I need to charge multiple devices (especially overnight), and many only need 5V and not many watts.
 THis splitter board is for charging those devices simultaneously with a single charger, without needing a bulkier multi-port charger and multiple cables.